mempko/firestr/docs/quickstart.md

   * You should be asked to input a username and password

+  * The username and password is never sent to a server.

-  * Congratulations!
-You're running Fire★!
+  * Congratulations you're running Fire★!

 OS X
 ----